pjhanwar/POS-Tagger/README.md

 # Hidden Markov Model Part-of-Speech Tagger

 ## Overview
 A Hidden Markov Model part-of-speech tagger for English, Hindi and Chinese language.
 The training data is tokenized and tagged; the test data will is also tokenized, and the tagger add the tags to the test data.
+Add one smoothing is done for unseen words.

 ## Training and Development data: